joanna209/tutoring/comp6080/23T3/wk02/slides.md

 ## Demo

-- Let's walkthrough how to make an application form with HTML/CSS/JS
+- Let's walkthrough how to make an Starbucks order form with HTML/CSS/JS

+## What we want in our form

+- Name
+- Location
+- Order

 ---